cyber-titan/automatic-intruder-spotter/README.md

 # automatic-intruder-spotter

-An Arduino UNO based project which offers protection by detecting intruders in places like home, offices, etc.
+An Arduino UNO and SIM900a based project which offers protection by detecting intruders in places like home, offices, etc.

 We are providing a home security for the theft by implementing automatic intruder spotter using ultrasonic sensor and SIM 900a.
 Now-a-days, the IOT plays a major role in many fields by automating and application.